 Natasha’s practice encompasses commercial disputes and class actions, contentious restructuring and insolvency, financial services litigation and expertise in relation to directors’ duties and corporate governance matters.
 Her clients include banks, professional services firms, funds, major corporates, company boards and individual directors and office holders.
 She has a wealth of experience advising on matters involving allegations of negligence, particularly in the financial services sector as well as contractual and shareholders' disputes and director misfeasance.

 Natasha has significant experience working with major listed clients and has led our work for financial services institutions and public company boards in relation to high profile officeholder, whistleblowing and regulatory investigations, as well as parliamentary select committee inquiries involving corporate governance and reputation management issues.

 Natasha has advised on a number of the largest and most high profile matters of recent years and is recognised for her technical excellence and commercial and sensitive approach.
-Natasha is listed as a 'key lawyer' for the firm on Corporate Restructuring and Insolvency and Banking Litigation: Investment and Retail in Legal 500 UK 2021 and has previously been recommended and having a “great deal of experience with the international elements of litigation" in Legal 500 UK 2018.
+Natasha is listed as an 'up and coming' Ranked Lawyer for Commercial & Corporate Litigation in Chambers & Partners UK 2022, where she is praised for being "extremely able, super bright, and having great judgement."
+Natasha is also listed as a 'key lawyer' for the firm on Corporate Restructuring and Insolvency and Banking Litigation: Investment and Retail in Legal 500 UK 2022 and has previously been recommended as having a “great deal of experience with the international elements of litigation" in Legal 500 UK 2018.